 April 20, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

-For all of the famous British car marques even American-based non-car enthusiasts recognize (think Rolls Royce, Jaguar, MG, Triumph), there are many more storied names that have long since passed into obscurity in the U.S. One of those is the Rootes Group, and its Hillman division.
+For all of the famous British car marques, even American-based non-car enthusiasts recognize (think Rolls Royce, Jaguar, MG, Triumph), many more storied names have long since passed into obscurity in the U.S. One of those is the Rootes Group and its Hillman division.
 Hillman was a British automobile brand created by the Hillman Motor Car Company, founded in 1907.
 Under the control of the Rootes brothers, the Hillman company was acquired by Humber in 1928.
 The Rootes brothers would then sell their controlling interest to Chrysler in 1967.
 The marque continued to be used under Chrysler until 1976.

-One of the more popular Hillman cars over the years was the midsize Minx, launched in 1957.
+Over the years, one of the more popular Hillman cars was the midsize Minx, launched in 1957.
 While most Minx’s left the Hillman Factory as more pedestrian sedans, the company also offered a four-place convertible such as this restored red 1958 Hillman Minx Series II convertible for sale on Craigslist in April 2023 in Ronan, Montana.

 Currently offered for $14,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is in the range of selling prices for a variety of Hillman products.
 As a second data point, our soft copy of the OldCars.com 2023 Pricing guide confirms the seller’s ask falls this guide’s #1 “Excellent” appraisal of $13,400.